LiberTEM/LiberTEM-live/docs/source/detectors/merlin.rst

 ----------------------------------

-You can run LiberTEM-live on the PC shipped with the Merlin detector, or you can use an external computer connected using a fast network connection (10Gbit recommended for fastest frame rates, especially in a quad setup).
+You can run LiberTEM-live on the PC shipped with the Merlin detector, or you can use an external computer connected using a fast network connection (10Gbit+).
+Especially in a quad setup, using an external computer is recommended to keep up with the data rates at the fastest frame rates.

 Usage examples
 --------------